Khovanov homotopy type, periodic links and localizations: Proof of Theorem

 \begin{lemma} The subcategory $\cC_3$ is $G$-invariant, and for any subgroup $H\subset G$ the complex $C^*(\cC_3^H)$ is acyclic. \end{lemma}

 We omit the proof of Lemma~\ref{lem:c3acyclic}, since it is analogous to the proof of Lemma~\ref{lem:c1acyclic}.

-The complementary category of $\cC_3$ in $\cC_2$ is $\cC_4$; that is to say, $\cC_4$ is the category such that there exists a value of $k$ satisfying $v_{n+2k-1}= 1$ and $v_{n+2k}=0$ (see Figure~\ref{fig:Chaincomplexes}(f)).
+Let $\cC_4$ be the complementary category of $\cC_3$ in $\cC_2$; that is to say, $\cC_4$ is the category such that there exists a value of $k$ satisfying $v_{n+2k-1}= 1$ and $v_{n+2k}=0$ (see Figure~\ref{fig:Chaincomplexes}(f)).
 Moreover, observe that $\cC_4$ is isomorphic to the category $\cC_{\kh}(D_m)$ corresponding to the original diagram $D_m$.

 In this setting, we apply Lemma~\ref{lem:hardertocheck} twice to get the desired result.
-Namely, we first state that $||\cC_{\kh}(D_m')||$ is stably equivariantly homotopy equivalent to $||\cC_2||$ and then that $||\cC_2||$ is stably equivariantly homotopy equivalent to $||\cC_4|| = ||\cC_{\kh}(D_m)||$.
+Namely, we first state that $||\cC_{\kh}(D_m')||$ is equivariantly stably homotopy equivalent to $||\cC_2||$ and then that $||\cC_2||$ is equivariantly stably homotopy equivalent to $||\cC_4|| = ||\cC_{\kh}(D_m)||$.
 This concludes the proof of Proposition~\ref{prop:isinvariant}. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lem:c1acyclic}]

 For any $\mathbf{a} \in \{0,1\}^{m}$, let $C^{\ast}(\mathbf{a})$ denote the cochain complex generated by objects of $\cC_{1}$ of the form $v_{n+2k-1}=a_{i}$ and $v_{n+2k}=1$.
 Notice that $C^{\ast}(1,1,\ldots,1)$ is a subcomplex of $C^{\ast}(\cC_{1})$.
 Moreover, the differential yields an isomorphism of chain complexes